On Clarity in Performance Reporting

 Reporting frequency, timing, and intended audiences, establishing the rhythm through which performance is reviewed and acted upon.

-These decisions are often treated as setup or delivery choices.
-They define the semantic, analytical, and perceptual constraints within which all subsequent reporting is interpreted.
+These decisions are often treated as setup or delivery decisions.
+They define the semantic, analytical, and visual constraints within which all subsequent reporting is interpreted.

 Why visual structure matters upstream